latex3/latex3.github.io/help/documentation/index.md

 The full documentation of the source code with all commands and their implementation can be obtained by processing `source2e.tex` distributed as part of the LaTeX2e distribution.
-A compiled (though not necessarily the latest) version with a list of all major changes and an index of all commands and their usage within the kernel is
+A compiled version with a list of all major changes and an index of all commands and their usage within the kernel is

 + <a href="{{site.baseurl}}/help/documentation/source2e.pdf"
      target="_blank"
-     onclick="vgwPixelCall('47645342fb934c628c269524107689eb');">The LaTeX2e Sources 680+ pages)</a>
+     onclick="vgwPixelCall('47645342fb934c628c269524107689eb');">The LaTeX2e Sources (680+ pages)</a>

 A similar document exists for the implementation of the standard classes `article`, `report`, and `book`: